SahilIT1/MOS-Project/Readme.md

 The repository contains the following files:
 - `game.sh`: The main BashScript file implementing the game logic.
-- `sounds/`: Directory containing sound files used in the game.
+- `sounds.wav`:  This sound plays once the user taps on any of the arrow keys while the game is on.
 - `scores.txt`: Text file to store player scores and highest score.

 ## How to Run